Skip to main content

 Things to do in the Paleiskwartier (Royal Mile)

-The Royal Mile (Paleiskwartier) is home to endless shopping, superb restaurants and cultural attractions.
+The Royal Mile (Paleiskwartier), named for the beautiful and imposing Royal Palace which presides over Dam Square, is also home to endless shopping, superb restaurants and a host of cultural attractions.
 The area extends from Centraal Station to include Damrak, Dam, Rokin, Kalverstraat and Nieuwendijk.
-You'll find a complete range of flagship stores, world-famous entertainment venues, notable museums and the Royal Palace at Dam Square.
+You'll find a wide range of flagship stores, world-famous entertainment venues, notable museums and, of course, the Royal Palace.

 Absorb this year’s most powerful press photography